-Any parent will tell you that navigating the delicate balance of deciphering a baby’s sleep patterns is tricky enough to master without having a curveball of an overtired baby crisis thrown into the mix!
+Any parent will tell you that navigating the delicate balance of deciphering a baby’s sleep patterns is tricky enough to master without having a curveball of an overtired baby crisis thrown into the mix.

 So, what are the signs you have an overtired baby?
 What are the solutions and steps to take to break the overtired cycle before it becomes engrained and how can we prevent babies from getting overtired in the first place?

-If you misread your baby’s cues then they can easily become overstimulated which often results in them missing essential naps or going to bed a little too late.
+Simply put, babies get overtired because we don’t act on their sleep cues.
+If we misread baby’s cues then they can easily become overstimulated which often results in them missing essential naps or going to bed a little too late.

-When your baby is overtired they experience a stress response which triggers the release of cortisol and adrenaline…
+When your baby is overtired they experience a stress response which triggers the release of cortisol and adrenaline… Which, ironically and counterproductively, makes it difficult for your little one to settle and sleep as their heart rate and blood pressure increase.

 This is why it is so common for tired babies to fight sleep.